KPop Demon Hunters: Development

+Character design

+The members of Huntrix were inspired by various K-pop girl groups, including 2NE1, Blackpink, Itzy and Twice (clockwise).

 The name Huntrix portmanteaus hunter with the Latin feminine agent noun suffix -trix, to evoke the idea of women warriors.
-The three members of Huntrix were modeled after K-pop girl groups like Itzy, Blackpink, and Twice.
-Kang commented that 2NE1 and Blackpink provided an early reference.
-The character of Rumi was originally created by Kang and her husband, Radford Sechrist, for Sechrist's comic Plastic Walrus, before later being repurposed and reshaped by Kang for KPop Demon Hunters.
-The character of Mira was inspired by Korean model Ahn So Yeon (professionaly known as Ellis Ahn).
+The three members of Huntrix were modeled after K-pop girl groups like Itzy, Blackpink, Twice, and 2NE1.
+The fashion and makeup of the characters took inspiration from Givenchy, Jean Paul Gaultier, and Alexander McQueen, with a focus on "infusing Korean traditional elements with haute couture".
+The character of Rumi was created in 2016 by Kang and her husband, Radford Sechrist, for Sechrist's comic Plastic Walrus; Kang repurposed it for KPop Demon Hunters.
+The character of Mira was inspired by Korean model Ahn So Yeon (professionally known as Ellis Ahn).

 The Saja Boys were inspired by Korean boy bands such as Tomorrow X Together, BTS, Stray Kids, Ateez, BigBang, and Monsta X. Korean actor and singer Cha Eun-woo was a key influence for Jinu, the group's leader.
-The names of the members of the Saja Boys, with the exception of Jinu, serve as labels describing different K-pop archetypes.
-The term Saja dually alludes to the jeoseung saja, a figure in Korean folklore comparable to the Grim Reaper, and to the Korean word for lion, saja, with the image of a lion head being used for the Saja Boys' logo, and the band's fandom being referred to as "the Pride".
+Additionally, Kai of the Korean boy band Exo served as a reference for Jinu's facial expressions.
+The names of the members of the Saja Boys, with the exception of Jinu, reflect K-pop archetypes.
+The term Saja also alludes to the jeoseung saja, a figure in Korean folklore comparable to the Grim Reaper, and to the Korean word for lion, saja; the Saja Boys' logo uses a lion head and the band's fandom is called "the Pride".

-Baek Byung-yeul of The Korea Times stated the styling of both groups connects to "the past and the present of Korea"—the members of Huntrix "wear 'norigae' pendants integrated into modern K-pop fashion, while Saja Boys perform in black hanbok and traditional horsehair hats for their song 'Your Idol,' evoking the image of the jeoseung saja".
-Additionally, the weapons Huntrix wields are rooted in "traditional Korean objects".
-Max Kim of the Los Angeles Times noted the historical nods to Korean artists "who are seen today as the progenitors of contemporary K-pop" such as the Jeogori Sisters, The Kim Sisters and S.E.S.
-Kang highlighted the visual journey in the character design such as the Saja Boys starting in a "bubble gum pop, very saccharine, super sweet look" and shifting darker until they fully take on the appearance of the jeoseung saja.
-Appelhans commented on the visual storytelling present in Huntrix's performance costuming; the costumes Huntrix wear when performing "Golden" symbolize "their kind of MacGuffin of a dream", aspiring for perfection and irreproachability, with the tearing away of Rumi's costume at the end of the film's second act representing the disruption of that dream.
-Appelhans further noted this usage of costuming as part of an effort to have the workings of K-pop be reflected within the film in a way that also integrated with the film's plot.
+Baek Byung-yeul of The Korea Times said the styling of both groups connects to "the past and the present of Korea": the members of Huntrix "wear norigae pendants integrated into modern K-pop fashion, while Saja Boys perform in black hanbok and traditional horsehair hats for their song 'Your Idol,' evoking the image of the jeoseung saja".
+Huntrix members wield traditional Korean weapons.
+Max Kim of the Los Angeles Times noted the nods to Korean artists "who are seen today as the progenitors of contemporary K-pop" such as the Jeogori Sisters, The Kim Sisters and S.E.S.
+Kang described the visual journey in the character design such as the Saja Boys starting in a "bubble gum pop, very saccharine, super sweet look" and shifting darker until they fully take on the appearance of the jeoseung saja.
+Appelhans said Huntrix's costumes when performing "Golden" symbolize "their kind of MacGuffin of a dream", aspiring for perfection and irreproachability; the tearing away of Rumi's costume at the end of the film's second act represents the disruption of that dream.
+Appelhans said he wanted the workings of K-pop to be reflected within the film and its plot.